Andy Ibáñez Preview, Player Props: Tigers vs. Royals

 Andy Ibáñez At The Plate

 - In 23.4% of his games this year, Ibanez has driven in at least one run.
-In seven of those games (6.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+In seven of those games (6.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.